aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-03-step-04-tear-down.md

 ![](media/ssm-aws-logo.png)

+To go back to the previous section, click here: [View and take action on operational data in the context of an application](/episode-03-step-03-application-visibility.md)

 **Congratulations!** You have completed the **Episode 3: Create Actionable Visibility for Enterprise Cloud Applications and Resources** workshop.

 ## Tear down instructions